tahoma2d/tahoma2d/doc/how_to_build_win.md

 ### Qt
 - https://www.qt.io/download-open-source/
 - Qt is a cross-platform GUI framework.
-- Install Qt 5.9 (64-bit version) by [Qt Online Installer for Windows](http://download.qt.io/official_releases/online_installers/qt-unified-windows-x86-online.exe).
+- Install Qt 5.9 (64-bit version, tested up to 5.9.4) with the [Qt Online Installer for Windows](http://download.qt.io/official_releases/online_installers/qt-unified-windows-x86-online.exe).

 ### boost
-- Boost 1.55.0 or later is required (tested up to 1.60.0).
+- Boost 1.55.0 or later is required (tested up to 1.61.0).
 - http://www.boost.org/users/history/version_1_61_0.html
 - Download boost_1_61_0.zip from the above link.
 Extract all contents to the '$opentoonz/thirdparty/boost' directory.
 - Install the following patch (Make the changes listed in the patch file), if you use Boost 1.55.0 with Visual Studio 2013.